InquisitorFury/House-real-estate-prediction-/README.md

 Contributing
 If you would like to contribute to this project, please fork the repository and create a pull request.
 Any contributions, whether they be new features, bug fixes, or improvements, are greatly appreciated.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
 The dataset used in this project is sourced from Kaggle.
 Special thanks to the open-source community for providing the tools and libraries used in this project.
 Feel free to reach out if you have any questions or suggestions!

-Many thanks to
-Shashank Kalanithi | @kalamari95
+Many thanks to Shashank Kalanithi | @kalamari95

 Hands-on Machine Learning with Scikit-Learn Keras & Tensorflow